sbt/website/src/sphinx/Detailed-Topics/Resolvers.md

 ### Custom Layout

 These examples specify custom repository layouts using patterns.
-The factory methods accept an Patterns instance that defines the patterns to use.
+The factory methods accept an `Patterns` instance that defines the patterns to use.
 The patterns are first resolved against the base file or URL.
 The default patterns give the default Maven-style layout.
 Provide a different Patterns object to use a different layout.
 For example:

     resolvers += Resolver.url("my-test-repo", url)( Patterns("[organisation]/[module]/[revision]/[artifact].[ext]") )

 You can specify multiple patterns or patterns for the metadata and artifacts separately.
 You can also specify whether the repository should be Maven compatible (as defined by Ivy).
-See the [patterns API](../../api/sbt/Patterns$.html) for the methods to use.
+See the `patterns API <../../api/sbt/Patterns$.html>`\_ for the methods to use.

-For filesystem and URL repositories, you can specify absolute patterns by omitting the base URL, passing an empty Patterns instance, and using ivys and \`artifacts\`:
+For filesystem and URL repositories, you can specify absolute patterns by omitting the base URL, passing an empty `Patterns` instance, and using `ivys` and `artifacts`:

     resolvers += Resolver.url("my-test-repo") artifacts
             "http://example.org/[organisation]/[module]/[revision]/[artifact].[ext]"